dbozkurt3/pulse_from_head_motion/README.md

 # pulse_from_head_motion
 Code for detecting pulse from head motions in video.
-Based on paper by Balakrishna et al.
+Based on the paper by Balakrishnan et al.